Significance of Red Ribbon Campaign

 by drug traffickers in Mexico.

 The Red Ribbon symbolizes a commitment to a healthy drug-free life-style.
-As the Red Ribbon Campaign has grown from year to year, we were proud to raise much needed awareness and funds to support drug education, anti-bullying efforts, and youth leadership development in Polk, Highlands, and Hardee counties.
+As the Red Ribbon Campaign has grown from year to year, we are proud to continue to raise much needed awareness and funds to support drug education, anti-bullying efforts, and youth leadership development in Polk, Highlands, and Hardee counties.

 We encourage you to participate in this year’s